 - (a) Generally, court reporters or reporting services which furnish court authorized transcripts in CJA cases claim and receive compensation for their services through the eVoucher system on Form CJA 24 (Authorization and Voucher for Payment of Transcript).
 See: Guide, Vol. 7A, § 320.30.
-While this is the preferred method for payment of transcripts, if appointed counsel has elected to pay for the court-authorized transcripts "out-of-pocket," the cost may be claimed as a reimbursable expense, as provided for in 18 U.S.C. § 3006A(d)(1), in eVoucher.
-However, unlike most reimbursable expenses, which should be claimed on the Form CJA 20 (Appointment of and Authority to Pay Court Appointed Counsel), reimbursement to the attorney who has paid for the transcript as an "out-of-pocket" expense should be claimed on a Form CJA 24. - (b) The cost of transcribing depositions in criminal cases is the responsibility of the Department of Justice under Rule 17(b) of Fed.
+While this is the preferred method for payment of transcripts, if appointed counsel has elected to pay for transcripts "out-ofpocket," the cost may be claimed in eVoucher on Form CJA 20 (Appointment and Authority to Pay Court Appointed Counsel) as a reimbursable expense under 18 U.S.C. § 3006A(d)(1). - (b) The cost of transcribing depositions in criminal cases is the responsibility of the Department of Justice under Rule 17(b) of Fed.
 R. Crim.
 P.